 2. I already have the design

 Product development is a dynamic process.
-It can never be entirely predictable, and not every case can be thought of before actual work on functionality.
+It can never be entirely predictable, and not every case can be thought of before starting actual work on functionality.
 (That’s also one of the reasons why you’ll never get a detailed calculation of your project but only the estimates).
-Therefore, the presence of a designer in the team covers your back on a few different levels:
+Hence, the presence of a designer in the team covers your back on a few different levels: